streamlit/mintaka/README.md

         For example: Don’t want to show the `aggregate` option?
 You can just omit it from the `config` object!

-    - **Group VL properties,** so users can toggle which ones are visible based on a mode selector UI

-        For example: you could group the VL properties into 3 groups named “data”, “appearance”, “advanced”, and provide a selector that toggles among those three.

 - **For complete noobs, you can specify presets** via a `presets` prop.